Safety

 Outcomes

-The plan will set us up as a region to apply for federal funds under the Safe Streets and Roads for All program.
+The plan sets us up as a region to apply for federal funds under the Safe Streets and Roads for All program.

 The plan will also help identify changes we can make locally right away to save lives and prevent serious injuries on our roadways.
 Key outcomes of the plan include: